ChenhaoWu18/SoldPriceMap/README.md

 # SoldPriceMap
-#### A. Describe the problem and proposed solution
+#### A. Problem description and proposed solution
-The problem I try to solve here is load the text file data and plot the data in a heatmap style on a website.
+The problem I tried to solve here is to load the text file data and plot the data into a heatmap style scatter-graph on a website.
 ```
 The steps I took are:
-    1. Reads the text file to a dataframe (using pandas.read_csv)
+    1. Reading the text file to a dataframe (using pandas.read_csv).
-    2. Covert the price value (P) to relative/percentage price, meaning (P1, P2,...Pn)/(Max_P-Min_P).
+    2. Coverting the price value (P) to relative/percentage price, meaning (P1, P2,...Pn)/(Max_P-Min_P).
-    3. color proportional and % boundaries for the plot, here I used two method:
+    3. Setting the colour proportions and % boundaries for the plot, for which I used two methods:
       3.1 Using matplotlib.colors.BoundaryNorm to normalise the ListedColormap with suggested boundaries.
       3.2 Using bokeh.plotting for the realtime web plot display.
-         3.2.1 It was not as simple as BoundaryNorm, and I have wrote a function (colorRange) to locate each colour with different price boundaries.
+         3.2.1 It was not as simple as BoundaryNorm, and I have written a function (colorRange) to locate each colour with different price boundaries.
-      3.3 Fo both approach, the boundries of the color range are:
+      3.3 For both approaches, the boundaries of the colour range are:
         0% - 5%     yellow
         5% - 25%    pink
         25% - 75%   red
         75% - 95%   green
         95% - 100%  cyan
-     4. Plots each point onto a grid.
+    4. Plotted each point onto a grid.
         The points are filled with colours representing how expensive a house was in relation to other houses.
         You are able to choose:
-          the plot graph size,
+          - The plot graph size.
-          point size,
+          - The size of the points.
-          different input.txt file names
+          - The different input.txt file names.
-          and output.png file names
+          - The output.png file names.
     5. Compromises and assumptions:
-      5.1 I have run out of time while working on the plot in bokeh/web version, it would be great to know how to display the colorbar in the proportional style as shown in the matplotlib plot.
+      5.1 I ran out of time while working on the plot in the bokeh/web version.
+Also it would be great to know how to display the colour bar in the proportional style shown in the matplotlib plot.
-      5.2 I personally did not have much experience in unit testing, I would like to add some of it later.
+      5.2 I personally did not have much experience in unit testing, so I would like to add some more to it later.
-      5.3 Although diffierent input files can be processed, the data structure have to be X, Y, Z. Otherwise the remining column would be ignored.
-Also if there are only two column of data in the text file, there will be an error.
+      5.3 Although diffierent input files can be processed, the data structure has to be X, Y, Z (X and Y for coordinates, Z for price).
+Otherwise the remaining column would be ignored.
+Also if there are only two columns of data in the text file, there will be an error.
 I would like to solve this later.
-      5.5 more exception and validation need to be added to validate the inputs.
+      5.5 More exceptions and validation needs to be added to validate the inputs.
  ```
 #### B. For the Backend/junior role